moleculerjs/moleculer-channels/README.md

 ### RabbitMQ

 The RabbitMQ adapter uses the exchange-queue logic of RabbitMQ for creating consumer groups.
+It means the `sendToChannel` method sends the message to the exchange and not for a queue.

 **Example**